 When managed well, overflowing business inquiries, tasks, and orders are a ‘good problem’.
 However, when incoming requests are outgrowing your team, seek the aid of technology to support your current or growing team.
 Start by identifying silos and supporting groups that struggle with backlogs.

 Depending on what you have identified, start researching tools that solve the problems faced by these teams.
 This may be as simple as automating the mundane task of digitalising store inventory updates and company assets.
-Or, it could mean implementing a customer service system with unified chat channels to handle the first-line of support flowing to operational tasks within the same portal.
+Or, it could mean implementing a customer service software with unified chat channels to handle the first-line of support flowing to operational tasks within the same portal.

 A critical point in selecting the best cloud solution is that your company have the ability to scale, pivot, expand and change when your business needs grow over time.

 Remember to avoid any in-house system that will expire as quickly as new technology advances.
 Most cloud solutions are always supported by the manufacturers and are updated to the current technology demands.

 How can my company prepare our business for a world that is highly fluid and agile?

 We have existing business processes, and this means that we are often inflexible and stuck in the old ways.

 An efficient way is to start building a transformation or modernization team that establishes a roadmap for the company.
 People will be the key to successfully carrying the motion forward.
 In a survey from Mckinsey, the keys to success involve:

 - a management team with clear direction,

 - a tool to support employees to be successful, and